• Skip to main content

 • Sift dry ingredients together.
 Line a baking tray with parchment paper.
 Into a large mixing bowl, sift in your dry ingredients; flour, baking powder and salt.
 Add in the sugar and stir together.

 • Whisk wet ingredients together.
-In a bowl, whisk together the egg, milk and vanilla extract.
+Whisk together the egg, milk, and vanilla extract.
 Once whisked, set aside one tablespoon of the egg mixture- this will be your egg wash to be used later on.

 • Add butter to flour.
-Add the chopped butter and using your fingertips, toss the pieces until they are separated and coated with flour.
-In the bowl, set roughly ¼ of the butter cubes to the side of the bowl.
-Using your fingertips, rub the flour and remaining butter together until it looks like breadcrumbs.
+Add in the chopped butter and using your fingertips, toss the pieces until they are separated and coated with flour.
+Using your fingertips, rub the flour and butter together until it looks like coarse breadcrumbs.
 (Alternatively, use a pastry cutter)

 • Bring the dough together and roll it out.
 Tip the scone mix onto a lightly floured surface and using your hands, bring it together and gently flatten it out.

-We're going to use a folding technique to create flaky layers and incorporate air into the dough and minimise kneading.
+We're going to use a folding technique to create flaky layers and incorporate air into the dough and minimize kneading.
 I use a bench scraper to help me out.
-Fold the dough in half and turn, then fold in half again.
-Using your hands, shape and press the dough into a round disc or gently roll with a rolling pin until the dough is roughly 4 cm (11⁄2 inches) thick.
+Fold the dough in half and turn, then fold it in half again.
+Using your hands, shape and press the dough into a round disc or gently roll with a rolling pin until the dough is roughly 3 cm (1 inch) thick.

-Now refrigerate the tray for 30 minutes to rest the dough.
-Pre-heat oven to 200°C (400°F) whilst the scones are in the fridge.
+• Refrigerate, egg wash, and bake.
+Refrigerate the tray for 30 minutes to rest the dough.
+Preheat oven to 200°C (400°F) whilst the scones are in the fridge.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.